 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take with or without food.

-- Take 1 hour before meals.
+- Take this drug at least 1 hour before meals.

 - Swallow whole with a drink of water.